Ever wondered how to get faster internet? This article is for you.

 After you’ve checked your system for speed-stealing programs, scan your system for viruses.
 Malware can hog your bandwidth and send virus-embedded emails and other infectious information to others, clogging up your internet in the process.

 Life moves fast, and you don’t want to wait for your internet to catch up.
-Try these tips and make a few adjustments to be sure you’re getting all the bandwidth you’re paying for.
+What makes your internet faster?
+Following these tips or switching to a faster AT&T Internet plan to ensure you get all the bandwidth you pay for.